-ArcGIS clients, including the web APIs, know how to read the bundle files produced by the compact cache format.
-In a web situation, the client issues a call to the server for the specific level, row, and column of the tile.
-The server receives the request and returns the appropriate tile from the bundle.
+ArcGIS clients, including the web APIs, can read the bundle files produced by the compact cache format.
+Web clients issue calls to the ArcGIS Server site for the specific level, row, and column of the tile.
+ArcGIS Server receives the request and returns the appropriate tile from the bundle.

 The internal architecture of the bundle is not publicly documented by Esri.
-If you've coded your own logic to pull tiles out of a virtual directory, you should continue to use the exploded format, which stores each tile as a single file and was the only option at ArcGIS Server 9.3.1 and previous.
+If you've coded your own logic to pull tiles out of a virtual directory, you should continue to use the exploded format, which stores each tile as a single file and was the only option prior to ArcGIS 10.

 Updating your compact cache to leverage performance improvements

-Beginning at 10.3, the compact cache storage format was improved to increase performance when consuming cached map and image services.
+The compact cache storage format was improved at ArcGIS 10.3 to increase performance when consuming cached map and image services.
 Improvements also reduced the number of files created in the cache directory.
 This was achieved by including the tile index information (.bundlx files) inside the .bundle files.

-New compact caches created with ArcGIS 10.3 for Server (or later) will automatically leverage the performance improvements.
+New compact caches created with ArcGIS Server or a later release will automatically leverage the performance improvements.
 After you upgrade to 10.3 or later versions, services with compact caches generated in earlier versions will continue to work.
 You can continue to maintain these caches using the server cache tools.

-If you want your existing cache to leverage the performance improvements, you'll need to upgrade the cache using the Upgrade Map Server Cache Storage Format tool.
+If you want caches created prior to 10.3 to leverage the performance improvements, you'll need to upgrade the cache using the Upgrade Map Server Cache Storage Format tool.
 Upgrading the cache does not create new tiles; instead, the files are reorganized to be compliant with the improved format.
-To learn how to use the tool, access the tool's help from the Server Toolbox in ArcGIS for Desktop.
+To learn how to use the tool, access the tool's help from the Server Toolbox in ArcMap.

 The improved compact cache storage format is not backwards compatible with earlier versions of ArcGIS.
 For example, a compact cache created or upgraded using version 10.3 or later cannot be transferred and consumed in an earlier version of the software.
 The improved compact cache storage format is always expected to be associated with a service.